 - It records in full HD at 1080p compared to the Bushnell 720p.
 This means you get a larger and sharper picture.

 The features which aren’t as good as the Bushnell include:

 - Battery life – this doesn’t even come close to the Bushnell’s 1 year.

-- Trigger speed is very slow at 1 second compared to the Bushnell’s 0.3 of a second.
+- Trigger speed is slow at 0.5 second compared to the Bushnell’s 0.3 of a second.

 I believe these two features to be very important and are two good reasons to choose the Bushnell over this camera.

-However, when you compare the Crenova to our #1 Choice – Arlo camera – there is no comparison.
+However, when you compare the APEMAN to our #1 Choice – Arlo camera – there is no comparison.
 The Arlo wins on so many fronts, including: